 Laws for Internet Industry Regulating Data Collection is Necessary

 Internet companies are chasing your data as if rushing for gold.
 Your data is being collected, processed, and then abused when you are mostly unaware, in the modern Internet world full of third-party tracking and surveillance programs.
 Is it common that once you tweet some photo of your delicate Italian flavored lunch and the next day the ads in the webpages and apps become all about pasta and spaghetti sale on Amazon?
 That is how efficient and excessive the data collection machine is running.
-To avoid wild and excessive data collection, initiative and idealism are not sufficient, and it depends on the capable laws to make it transparent, controllable, safe, and fair.
+As Sir Timothy John Berners-Lee, the creator the World Wide Web, said, the Internet has already become the “world’s largest surveillance network”, and people on the Internet stick to single platform like Google, Facebook and Twitter.
+Indeed, there are initatives issued by non-profit organizations like the renowned Electronic Frontier Foundation (EFF) and the Mozilla Foundation dedicating themselves for a free and open Internet, but they are unaffective against those trackers that disagree to follow.
+(Please donate for these foundations!)
+The World Wide Web Consortium (W3C) proposed the Do-Not-Track flag in your web browser to inform the website (and the third-party trackers) not to track your exploration records (Do Not Track, EFF).
+If the third-party trackers are so kind and voluntarily accept your petition, you are not tracked and free from the data collection, while no one could gurantee the data tracking companies will act as you require.
+In fact, the third-party trackers often just dismiss the Do-Not-Track flag and the data is collected as always.
+If there would be compulsory legislation on the Do-Not-Track requirment from the user, the data collection abuse could have been largely refrained.
+The story of Do-Not-Track movement has set an examplary fail of initiatives and idealism.
+To avoid exsiting wild and excessive data collection, initiative and idealism are not sufficient, and it depends on the capable laws to make the Internet transparent, controllable, safe, and fair.